apache/beam/contributor-docs/code-change-guide.md

 ## Run a unit test

-**Note** Although the tests can be triggered with a Gradle command (as what CI does), that method sets up a fresh `virtualenv` and installs dependencies before each run, which takes minutes.
+**Note** Although the tests can be triggered with a Gradle command, that method sets up a fresh `virtualenv` and installs dependencies before each run, which takes minutes.
 Therefore, it's useful to have a persistent `virtualenv`.

 Unit tests have the filename `**_test.py`.
 Integration tests have the filename `**_it_test.py`.